erencan-02/RedditKarmaFarmer/README.md

 ```

 ## Note
-The Webdriver (in this case Chromedriver) has to be in the root directory.
+The Webdriver (in this case Chromedriver) has to be in the root directory of the project.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)